Carpal Tunnel Chiropractor: A Guide to Relief

 At Lazar Spinal Care, we believe in finding the root cause of your discomfort.
 Our goal is to provide solutions that offer lasting relief, helping you get back to your life.
 Before you commit to an invasive procedure, it’s worth exploring how a structural approach can make a significant difference.

-Understanding the Risks of Surgery
+The Risks and Realities of Surgery

 It’s true that many doctors suggest treatments like steroid injections or carpal tunnel release surgery.
 While these can be effective for some, they aren’t without their downsides.
 Surgery always carries inherent risks, including infection, scarring, and potential nerve damage.
 Beyond the procedure itself, there’s a recovery period that can keep you away from work and your daily activities for weeks.